 Vayron family at Bourgneuf is of course extremely satisfied with 2018 harvest and Frederique Vayron the winemaker, compares it to 2010 vintage here.
 While 2010 had low yield/ha, there's normal yield in 2018.
 I tasted Merlot sample of 2018 just nearing towards the end of alcoholic fermentation and it was dark-coloured, fat and very promising.
 I did taste 2014, 2015 and 2016 vintages.
 2014 was very Pomerol, classic wine of a cool vintage, meaty with fine complexity and length.
 Will keep for many years to come.
 93p.
 2015 had great balance, intense black fruit, sweetness, great complexity and long finish.
 A very impressive wine.
 94+p.
 Then 2016, which resembled 2015, but had a bit more concentration and nobility so typical of this vintage, plus very velvety texture.
 Hedonistic wine.
 95+p.

 Amid busy period after harvest, it succeded me to arrange a quick rendezvous with Marielle Cazaux, manager at La Conseillante.
 She was all smiles when I asked her about 2018 vintage, something great in making she said.
 I had a little vertical, 2014-2015-2016-2017 vintages.
 She wasn't present at La Conseillante when 2014 was born.
 The bottle I tasted at the property seemed a bit disjointed with slightly jammy flavours and earthiness.
 91p.
 I had a much better sample of this wine in September 2018 in Copenhagen.
 2015 was a different story, much sweeter, riper, alcohol kept in check, great finesse and elegance.
 95p.
 2016 is imho the best vintage yet she accomplished at La Conseillante.
 A more complete wine, more intensity and complexity, more refined and sophisticated, all in silk, great length.
 97p.
 Astonishing effort.
-2017, which I didn't taste properly in April 2018, due to too many people in the cellar on a first day of primeur, welcomed me with a lot of charm, elegance and finesse.
+2017, which I didn't taste properly in April 2018, due to too many people in the cellar on the first day of primeur, welcomed me with a lot of charm, elegance and finesse.
 It had fine complexity and length.
 94p.

 Then I found my way to Corbin, few kilometres down the road from La Conseillante, for a very quick visit.
 The owner, Anabelle Cruse Bardinet, whom I've known since 1996.
 I've tasted all the vintages she's made at Corbin (since 1999) was extremely satisfied with 2018.
 She told me she needed 2018 to be that great, especially after losing entire production because of black frost in April 2017.
 I was allowed to taste several samples of 2018 during fermentation and they looked very promising.